ITUP’s Broadband & Connectivity Work

 Broadband Infrastructure Grants

 ITUP, in partnership with the California Emerging Technology Fund (CETF), has been conducting outreach and technical assistance to health and health-related stakeholders on the federal Affordable Connectivity Program (ACP).
 The ACP program is a subsidy program available to consumers right now to make internet more affordable.
 However, only 45% of eligible households are enrolled.
 Since Medi-Cal, CalFRESH, and WIC members are automatically eligible for the ACP program, the health care workforce- including health insurance navigators and community health workers, are uniquely situated to make consumers aware of the subsidies needed to combat affordability barriers to broadband and connectivity.

 The Affordable Connectivity Program (ACP), a federal subsidy program, can help eligible households reduce their monthly internet bill up to $30.
 You can help get the people you serve, including Medi-Cal enrollees who are automatically eligible, signed up by providing ACP enrollment flyers!

-If you have questions or want to learn more, please contact ITUP Senior Policy Project Coordinator, Shirley Lam at [email protected].
+If you have questions or want to learn more, please contact ITUP Senior Policy Analyst, Shirley Lam at [email protected].